larry-deee/ai_projects/sf-model-api/docs/COMPATIBILITY.md

 ### n8n Workflow Configuration

-n8n workflows can use the gateway with tool calling support through the HTTP Request node:
+n8n workflows can use the gateway with tool calling support for all models through the HTTP Request node:

 ```json
 {